fcgrolleau/Dynamic-RRT/README.md

 - The **Learning** folder includes code related to the section titled “Learning an optimal strategy” in the paper.
 It contains the following files.

- `dataprep_dev.R` details the preprocessing and multiple imputation of the MIMIC data.
+ `dataprep_dev.R` details the preprocessing and multiple imputations of the MIMIC data.

  `data_description_dev.R` reproduces Table 1 and Figure S3 (A) for the MIMIC.